spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

   </a>
 </figure>

-Just over half of users (over 85 people) said they would attend, and 8 said they'd be willing to present on their work.
+Just over half of users (over 85 people) said they would attend, and 17 said they'd be willing to give a presentation.
 That seems like more than enough for an initial Spack meeting, so expect us to announce something for 2021.

 # Getting Help